A pet in the workplace policy is a weird one because it simultaneously feels like a terrible idea and a fantastic idea.

 - Better Workplace Relationships – People bond over their love for animals.
 Your pets in the workplace policy could be just the thing to bring your team together.
 You might also expect better relationships between employees and managers.
 Employees are likely to think highly of management that lets them take their pets to work.

 - Improved Reputation – When word gets out that you let your staff bring pets to work, people may start to see your company as creative, compassionate and forward-thinking.
 This will help you attract the top talent you need to succeed, and it may even convince certain clients and customers to start working with you.
 Also, if you’re struggling for marketing ideas, pictures of cute animals tend to perform very well on every social media platform.

-The Downsides of a Pets in the Workplace Policy
+The Downsides of Pets in the Workplace Policy

-With such benefits in store, why doesn’t every company have a pets in the workplace policy?
+With such benefits in store, why doesn’t every company have pets in the workplace policy?